Nipawin & District Regional Park

 The Nipawin and District Regional Park Authority was established on January 19, 1965, designating 296 acres as parkland.
 The campground opened soon after, in 1968, with just 25 campsites and a picnic area.
 In the years that followed, the preserve grew to become one of the best maintained public parks in the province, offering top class amenities and an easily accessible outdoor experience.
 The NDRP celebrated it’s 50th Anniversary in 2018.

-The park office is located at the park entrance gate and is open from May 3rd through September 30th.
-We truly appreciate the patronage and co-operation of our campers for the 2020 season.
-Reservations are accepted online for the 2021 season beginning January 15, 2021 for one month or longer and February 1, 2021 for less than 1 month.
+The park office is located at the park entrance gate and is open from May 15th through October 10th.
+We truly appreciate the patronage and co-operation of our campers for the season.
+Reservations are accepted online for the season beginning in January for one month or longer and February 1 for less than 1 month.